Colorado fugitive found in Pitt County

-Pitt County, N.C.
+GREENVILLE, N.C.
 (WNCT) – A deputy with the Pitt County Sheriff’s Office was on patrol in the area of N.C.
 43 S. and B Stokes Rd Friday evening.
-At about 11:50 P.M. he saw a vehicle without a visible registration plate and initiated a traffic stop.
+At about 11:50 p.m. he saw a vehicle without a visible registration plate and initiated a traffic stop.

 During the traffic stop, the driver presented a false name to the deputy.
 An investigation found the driver’s true identity to be Michael Dewitt Baker, 37, of Havelock.
 Further investigation confirmed a fugitive warrant for unlawful flight out for his arrest in the state of Colorado.